Theodoros Asteriadis: Professional career

-Asteriadis signed his first professional with PAOK in 1991.
+Asteriadis signed his first professional with P.A.O.K. in 1991.
 He won the Greek Basketball League Championship in 1992 and he played in 1991–92 FIBA European Cup, having 5.7 points average.
 In 1992 he moved to Sporting B.C.
 His club was relegated after an 80–78 defeat from Pagrati B.C.
 Asteriadis send the game into the overtime with a three-point shot from the half of the court.
-In 1993 he signed with Iraklis Thessaloniki B.C., and he played until 1996.
+In 1993 he signed with Iraklis Thessaloniki, and he played until 1996.
 He helped his club to qualify in 1995–96 FIBA European League for the first time in its history.
 Asteriadis, during 1995–96 season had 3.7 points per game at FIBA European League.
 He finished his career playing for M.E.N.T.
 B.C. in Greek A2 Basket League.
 After, his retirement he became a basketball coach for PAOK academies.

 National team

 Asteriadis won the gold medal in 1989 FIBA Europe Under-16 Championship.
 He also played in 1993 Mediterranean Games, and he took the fourth place.
 Moreover, he played at FIBA Under-21 World Championship in 1993.